sbrentan/sdn-on-demand-slices/README.md

 In the `Host` and `Switch` details menus, you can edit the name of the element, which is useful to identify it in the network topology.
 You can also see the Datapath ID for the switch and the IP/MAC address for the host.

-In the `Link` details menu, you can see the name of the two nodes connected as well as the list of slices that are using that link.
+In the `Link` details menu, you can see the names of the two nodes connected as well as the list of slices that are using that link.
 This is useful to understand which slices are sharing the same link and which bandwidth they are using.

-In the `Slice` details menu, you can see the name of the slice and the minumum/maximum bandwidth that the slice can use (expressed in `bits/sec`).
+In the `Slice` details menu, you can see the name of the slice and the minimum/maximum bandwidth that the slice can use (expressed in `bits/sec`).
 You can also see a list of **RULES** that are applied to the slice, which are used to filter the traffic and apply the bandwidth limits.
 The rules are explained in more detail in the next section.
 In this menu, in addition to the `Edit` button, there is also a `Delete` button that allows you to delete the slice and a `Enable/Disable` button that allows you to enable or disable the slice.
 When a slice is disabled, it will not be able to send or receive traffic, but it will still be present in the network and can be enabled again later.

 ## Slice Rules